 The biggest challenge for me was when I returned back from my studies abroad.
 For a year I worked for a tech company, but I was not feeling satisfied, as there was something missing, a values connection.
 It took me a year to be clear about the kind of work I wanted to do, the kind of work with values that I cherish.
-I found that self-discovery was the the biggest challenge right when I started my career.
+I found that self-discovery was the most challenging right when I started my career.

-Over the years, what valuable lessons have you learned as

-team and culture, success will follow.
-It is about empowering the team, giving opportunities for the team to grow and take responsibility, at the same time standing by our values and making tough
+Over the years I have learned that if a good leader builds a great team and culture, success will follow.
+It is about empowering the team, giving opportunities for the team to grow and take responsibility, at the same time standing by our values and make tough decisions.